5th June, 2020

 Financial institutions sometimes talk about a mid-market rate, and this is easily defined as being the middle point between the ‘buy’ and the ‘sell’ price of two currencies.
 Essentially, it comes down to how much the buyer is prepared to pay and at what price the seller is prepared to sell.
 Market makers get the better end of the bid/ask and price takers get the worse end.
 Trades rarely happen at mid, though it remains a useful comparison.
 The spread between bid and ask is determined by the liquidity, or market depth, of the pair.

 The rate you see when using public sources such as Google, Bloomberg, and Reuters to search for an exchange rate between two currencies is the real-time mid-market exchange rate.
 However, this rate may have a delay.
+Find out more about the mid-market rate in our article here.

 Understanding the different types of exchange rate